mohitXpain/Internship_task1/README.md

 # Evaluation
 The model was evaluated using accuracy as the evaluation metric.
 After training the model on the training data, it achieved an accuracy score of [mention the accuracy score].

-# How to Run the Code
-To run this project on your local machine, follow these steps:

-Clone this repository to your local machine using git clone.
-Install the required dependencies mentioned in the "Dependencies" section.
-Open the Jupyter Notebook (Titanic_Survival_Prediction.ipynb) using Jupyter Notebook or JupyterLab.
-Run the notebook cell-by-cell to execute the code and reproduce the analysis.

 # Results
 The analysis revealed interesting insights into the factors influencing survival on the Titanic.
 The correlation matrix highlighted the relationships between different features and the target variable.